What Is eNPS? Score, Calculation, Benchmarks, Tips

-Why should you measure employee Net Promoter Score?
+Why Should You Measure Employee Net Promoter Score?

 Research shows that employee advocacy and related measures of employee engagement are linked to organizational outcomes such as employee attrition, productivity, and shareholder return.
 Organizations that use both NPS and eNPS usually see a positive correlation between the two measures, validating Apple’s insight that employees who are promoters are more likely to influence customers to become promoters as well.
 This synergistic relationship between eNPS and NPS also supports the service-profit chain model: a positive employee experience helps generate a positive customer experience.

-How does the employee Net Promoter Score methodology work?
+How does the eNPS methodology work?

 eNPS starts with one question: On a scale of 0–10, how likely are you to recommend this organization as a place to work?
 What’s unique about both NPS and eNPS is the finer grain of the measure, which is a product of the methodology.
 Unlike the standard five-point scale of “strongly disagree” to “strongly agree,” NPS and eNPS measure responses on an 11-point scale, where zero equals “would not consider recommending” and 10 equals “would absolutely recommend.”
 Responses are then converted through the process detailed below to yield a score on a 201-point scale.